nilsign/spring-boot-demo-be/README.md

 - http://localhost:8080/swagger-ui.html

 Note that only authenticated users can reach the Swagger API documentation.
-So, when there occurs a redirect from the URL above to the Keycloak login page use the usual credentials.
+So, when a redirect from the swagger URL above to the Keycloak login page occurs, use the usual credentials.

   Username: `nilsign`<br>
   Password: `root`